alfonsodlopez/bamazon/README.md

 ## bamazonManager.js
 * Invoke the function with `node bamazonManager.js` the manager will be presented with a menu of options:
-** View Products for Sale, all items available for purchase `qty > 0` will be displayed with their details ** View Low Inventory, all items with an inventory `qty < 5` will be displayed with their details.
+  * View Products for Sale, all items available for purchase `qty > 0` will be displayed with their details
+  * View Low Inventory, all items with an inventory `qty < 5` will be displayed with their details.
-** Add to Inventory, Manager is prompted to replenish inventory of any item in the store.
+  * Add to Inventory, Manager is prompted to replenish inventory of any item in the store.
-** Add New Product, Manager is prompted to add a new product to the store databases
+  * Add New Product, Manager is prompted to add a new product to the store databases

+## createTables.sql
+* This file contain the SQL query used to create the mySQL databases along with filler data for testing purposes.